 Department of National IT Policy and Public Governance

-The pubic administration policy is about developing a public administration that is efficient, user-friendly and has a high level of trust in the public sector.
+The public administration policy is about developing a public administration that is efficient, user-friendly and has a high level of trust in the public sector.
 This requires greater innovation and coordinated use of instruments such as governance, organisation, management, communication and development of expertise.

 The public administration policy establishes a common framework for how the public administration should function and be organised.
 Each sector, ministry and subordinate agency has an independent responsibility to organise itself and work toward achieving the political goals.